 College Policies | Grievance Resolution Procedures

 Treating employees fairly is a key principle of the employment relationship and a productive workplace.
 When people work together, however, it is not unusual for conflicts or dissatisfaction to arise.
-If there is something about your job that is bothering you, we encourage you to take appropriate and respectful actions to resolve concerns.
-This policy and its processes are designed to assist you.
-Equally important, the Human Resources staff is available to assist when and where needed and appropriate.
+If there is something about your job that is bothering you, we encourage you to take appropriate action to resolve concerns.
+This Grievance Resolution Procedure is designed to assist you.
+The Human Resources staff is available to assist when and where needed and appropriate.

-Washington College encourages anyone who has experienced any form of discrimination or harassment to report the incident promptly, to seek all available assistance, and to pursue remedies available through campus judicial or grievance processes.
-Complainants are also encouraged to report incidents to local, state and/or federal authorities or offices charged with handling unlawful discrimination or harassment.
+Washington College encourages anyone who has experienced any form of discrimination or harassment, including sexual violence, to report the incident promptly, to seek all available assistance, and to pursue remedies available through the College’s Discrimination and Harassment Policies [insert link].
+This Grievance Resolution Procedure is used for work-related concerns other than alleged discrimination or harassment.

-When work related concerns have not been resolved through Problem-Solving Conversation steps outlined above, and after consultation with Human Resources, the Grievance Process may be used.
-Only an employee may bring forward a grievance complaint under this process.
-A grievance complaint is defined as an unresolved issue regarding college policy, practice, or procedure.
-The definition includes demotion with loss of pay, suspension without pay, termination of a non-probationary employee for inadequate work performance, disciplinary action, an allegation of work assignments, or conditions of work which the employee claims violate a statute or college policy, or any act based on discrimination or sexual harassment.
+When work related concerns have not been resolved through Problem-Solving Conversations steps outlined above, and after consultation with Human Resources, the Grievance Process may be used.
+Only a current or former Washington College employee may bring forward a grievance complaint under this process.
+A grievance complaint is defined as an unresolved issue regarding an alleged misapplication or violation of College policy, practice, or procedure, other than harassment or discrimination.
+The Grievance Process may not be invoked as an alternative to other established procedures (e.g., regarding faculty tenure and promotion) and the following actions are not grievable: demotion without reduction in pay, suspension with pay, termination of a probationary employee during the introductory period.

 Step 1: Submit the grievance Complaint

-In addition, the Director of Human Resources may determine that the matter raised in the grievance complaint does not fit the definition of a grievance complaint or that appropriate problem solving actions have not been taken prior to filing a grievance complaint, as defined above, the charging employee will be notified of such and the grievance process will be concluded.
+If the Director of Human Resources determines that the matter raised in the grievance complaint does not fit the definition of a grievance or that appropriate problem-solving Conversations have not been attempted prior to filing a grievance complaint, as defined above, the charging employee will be notified of such and the grievance process will be concluded.
 A charging employee may appeal a decision of the Director of Human Resources to the Chief of Staff.

-The supervisor, after consulting with his or her department head and Human Resources staff will submit a written answer to the employee, normally within fifteen (15) working days after the receipt of the grievance complaint, and at the same time submit a copy to the Director of Human Resources.
-If the suggested resolution is not satisfactory to the charging employee, she/he will inform Human Resources staff to proceed to Step 2.
+The respondent (i.e., the person whose action is the subject of the grievance), after consulting with his or her department head and Human Resources staff, will submit a written answer to the grievance complaint, normally within fifteen (15) working days after the receipt of the grievance complaint, and at the same time submit a copy to the Director of Human Resources.
+If the response is not satisfactory to the charging employee, she/he will inform Human Resources staff to proceed to Step 2.

 Step 2: Request for Review

-The President will review the proceedings and may accept, reject, or modify the conclusions and recommendations of the Grievance Committee.
-The President will forward a written answer to the complainant, the person most directly involved in this action being grieved, the appropriate Vice President and the Director of Human Resources.
+The President will review the report and may accept, reject, or modify the conclusions and recommendations of the Grievance Committee.
+The President will forward a written answer to the charging employee, the respondent, and the Director of Human Resources.
 The decision of the President is final.

 3. Time Limits

 The time limits included in this procedure are designed to support a speedy resolution while providing sufficient time to prepare and present information.
-Scheduling constraints may impact the time limits and as a result the college, at its discretion, may modify the time limits.
-If the college does not extend time limits and an employee does not observe the time limits in any particular step, the grievance will be considered to be ended, and the resolution will be final.
+Scheduling constraints may impact the time limits and as a result the College, at its discretion, may modify the time limits.